 - Light make up is to enhance natural beauty on stage not overwhelm.
 Lights can flush out dancers.
 Light make up: natural foundation, blush, mauve lipstick, and natural mascara (NO eye shadow)

 - Extra bobby pins, hair clips, safety pins, hair bands, and a few clean QUITE activities (NO MARKERS) can be helpful backstage.

 - Parents should drop off dancers backstage (Early Childhood-Ac 3 by entering the right "side door" that is up the long sidewalk; Ac 3b + entering the left "side door" backstage entrance).
 We do try to have these doors marked.
 Once in the backstage hallway, look for marked areas where the different classes will "set up camp".
 Feel free to get your child situated.
 Parents are not allowed to stay backstage unless they signed up before hand to volunteer backstage; volunteers will have name tags.

 - Parents of younger dancers: it is very helpful for you to have your child try using the bathroom and help them get dressed into their costume.

 - ALL dancers must stay for the entire performance.

 - During intermission: parents are NOT allowed backstage and ALL dancers MUST STAY backstage.

-- After the performance is over, parents can go and pick up child; please make sure you leave with everything you brought :).
+- After the performance is over, any child Early Childhood-Ac 3 MUST be picked up by parent(s)/guardians backstage; please make sure you leave with everything you brought :).

 - What is Masterpieces of Ballet and Spring Production?